STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. note::

    In order to use a high speed parcelport, we currently recommend configuring
-   |HPX| to use MPI so that MPI can be used for communication between different
+   |hpx| to use MPI so that MPI can be used for communication between different
    localities.
 Please set the CMake variable ``MPI_CXX_COMPILER`` to your MPI C++ compiler wrapper if not detected automatically.